The Registry Of Ex-Military Land-Rovers Au, NZ, etc

 Truck, Utility, Lightweight, MC2, Command Post, FFR

-It is not clear how many of this model were produced, but one vehicle entered production, and another was built and retained by Land Rover as an engineering vehicle, and is now owned by a REMLR member.
-This vehicle is very similar to the Survey Vehicle.
+It two of this model were produced, but one vehicle entered production, and another was built and retained by Land Rover as an engineering vehicle, and is now owned by a REMLR member.
+This vehicle is very similar to the Survey Vehicle but with more provision for radios.
+The one that did enter service was later converted to a standard FFR with canopy instead of a hard top.
+This vehicle, arn 48-005 is also owned by a REMLR member.
+For more details see Perentie Command Post

 Copyright: Justin Pollard